rahulgopinath/rahulgopinath.github.io/_posts/2023-11-02-minimizing-canonical-regular-grammar-dfa.markdown

 The runnable code for this post is available [here](https://github.com/rahulgopinath/rahulgopinath.github.io/blob/master/notebooks/2023-11-02-minimizing-canonical-regular-grammar-dfa.py).

-[^hopcroft1971:] John Hopcroft "An n log n algorithm for minimizing states in a finite automaton" 1971 [^brzozowski1963] "Canonical regular expressions and minimal state graphs for definite events" 1963
+[^xu2008:] "Describing an n log n algorithm for minimizing states in deterministic finite automaton" 2008 [^hopcroft1971:] John Hopcroft "An n log n algorithm for minimizing states in a finite automaton" 1971 [^brzozowski1963] "Canonical regular expressions and minimal state graphs for definite events" 1963